tarwn/lessthandot-hugo/blogs/content/posts/2010-02-06-use-filters-in-ssms-to-only-see-the-thin.md

 If you work in a team and you created several tables that all start with Report then you can create a new filter and just show these objects.
-This way you don&#8217;t need to see any tables that your team members created.
+This way you don't need to see any tables that your team members created.
 Below is a screen shot of a filter like that.

 <div>
   <img src="/wp-content/uploads/blogs/DataMgmt/NewSnip.PNG" alt="" title="" width="538" height="96" />